aadyr/group4-cicd-capstone/README.md

 steps: These are the individual actions the job will execute.
 pre-deploy:

-This job is to display an echo message.
+### Job: pre-deploy

+- When the workflow starts, the first job is called "pre-deploy."
+It runs on a virtual machine with Ubuntu.
+- In this job, the pipeline simply prints a message indicating that it was triggered by a specific event (like a push to the repository).
+This step helps us understand why the workflow ran.

-### install-dependencies:
+### Job: install-dependencies

+- After the pre-deploy job, the pipeline moves to "install-dependencies."
-This job checks out your repository code and installs npm dependencies.
+-  This job checks out the code from the repository and then installs the necessary software libraries or modules (dependencies) required for the application to work.
+It uses Node.js and the npm package manager for this.
+- Automation here is crucial because it ensures that the right dependencies are installed without manual intervention.

 ```yml
   install-dependencies: